Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Poisson-Kac processes as a special case of L evy walks

-where the memory kernel is defined in temporal Laplace transform as $K(s)=s\, T(s)/(1-T(s))$.
-The integral operators appearing in this equation, also known as ``fractional substantial derivatives" \cite{sokolov2003,Friedrich2006,cairoli2015}, are another evident manifestation of the spatio-temporal coupling characteristic of the LW dynamic.

 Although the traditional formalisms defining PK processes and LWs are thus quite different, compare Eqs.~(\ref{eq:pk}) and (\ref{eq:ctlw}), our qualitative descriptions in this and the previous subsection should make intuitively clear that PK processes are nothing else but LWs, where one chooses for the transition time PDF $T(\tau)$ an exponential distribution.
 This particular model has already been introduced as a ``Brownian creeper" in Ref.~\cite{CAMYL15}, but there the authors did not elucidate further the connection with the mathematical formalism of PK processes.
-Remarkably, this connection is also hinted at by the structural similarity between Eqs.~\eqref{eq:catt} and \eqref{LWFPE}, except for the integral operators that are a consequence of the power law scaling transition statistics of LWs.
-In the following subsection we thus clarify the detailed connection between both processes by deriving equations determining their position PDFs.
-This is achieved through the statistical analysis put forward by Fedotov and collaborators \cite{FTZ15,Fed16}, which was employed to derive the nonlinear diffusion equation~\eqref{LWFPE}.